 - ECW1102 Introductory Macroeconomics (enrol in the first or second year)

 - BFW2140 Corporate Finance 1 (enrol in the first or second year)

 Since Part B consists of 8 units only, the completion of these professional accounting accreditation units would come under Part C.

 Special Note for Accounting students going for exchange: Students wishing to get professional bodies accreditation are highly advised to NOT enrol for Accounting units while going for Global Intercampus Program or the Interuniversity Exchange Program.
 All accounting units for professional accreditation exemptions should be taken in Monash University Malaysia to ensure the unit codes match the Monash University Malaysia's unit codes already approved by these accreditation bodies

 Part C. Free Elective Study

 There are a number of different options for Part C of the degree.
-They are summarised here.
+They are summarized here.